KitsuneKenshi/reaction-roles/README.md

+# OUTDATED
+Code in this repository is outdated and may have some vulnerabilities!
+I do not guarantee that it will work!

 # Reaction Role Bot
 This project is for all of you who doesn't know how to work with reaction.
 Feel free to use this code in your bots, and only thing I would like you to do is credit me(Kall7) and legal.